-In this SEA Environmental Report, an earlier version of which was placed on public display alongside the Draft Plan, the likely environmental effects of the Plan and the alternatives are predicted and their significance evaluated.
+In this SEA Environmental Report, the likely environmental effects of the strategy and the alternatives are predicted and their significance evaluated.

-The Environmental Report provides Fáilte Ireland, stakeholders and the public with a clear understanding of the likely environmental consequences of implementing the Plan.
+The Environmental Report provides Fáilte Ireland, stakeholders and the public with a clear understanding of the likely environmental consequences of implementing the Strategy.

-Mitigation measures to prevent or reduce significant adverse effects posed by the Plan are identified in Section 9 - these have been integrated into the Plan.
-This Environmental Report has been updated in order to take account of recommendations contained in submissions.
+Mitigation measures to prevent or reduce significant adverse effects posed by the Strategy are identified in Section 9 - these have been integrated into the Strategy.

+This Environmental Report will be updated in order to take account of non-material changes that will be made to the original Draft strategy on foot of submissions following public display.